 |Diamond Head, Honolulu, Hawai'i

 The 1st District is a compact mostly urban-suburban district located in a relatively narrow strip along the Pacific Ocean measuring some 30 long and at the most some ten miles wide.
-It stretches from Makapu’u Point in the east, through East and Central Honolulu, to Pearl City and up to Mililani in the north, and down through Waipahu, ‘Ewa, Kapolei and Ko Olina to Kahe Point in the west.
+It stretches from Makapu’u Point in the east, through East and Central Honolulu, to Pearl City and up to Mililani in the north, and down through Waipahu to ‘Ewa and Kapolei in the west.
 Despite the artificial boundary lines of a congressional district, it is closely connected to the rest of O‘ahu and the other islands of Hawai‘i such that many if not most of its issues are statewide.

 As true for Hawai‘i overall, the 1st District’s economy centers around tourism, defense, agriculture and the service industry.
 Small businesses are key to the local economy.
 According to the Small Business Administration, 99% of businesses in Hawai‘i are small businesses, and a majority of employees in Hawai‘i are employed by small businesses.

-The 1st District is the epicenter of our nation’s Asia-Pacific national defense efforts.
+The 1st District is the epicenter of our nation’s Indo-Pacific national defense efforts.
 It includes many major military facilities, including Joint Base Pearl Harbor-Hickam, Fort Shafter, Camp H.M.
 Smith, Tripler Medical Center Army Base, Fort DeRussy and Pearl Harbor Naval Shipyard.
-It also the home of our largest unified command stretching from the West Coast to the west coast of India and from Alaska and the Arctic to Antarctica, U.S. Indo-Pacific Command (USINDOPACOM), together with the regions combatant commands, U.S. Pacific Fleet (PACFLT), U.S. Marine Forces Pacific (MARFORPAC), U.S. Army Pacific (USARPAC), U.S. Pacific Air Forces (PACAF) and Special Operations Command Pacific (SOCPAC).
+It also the home of our largest unified command stretching from the West Coast to the west coast of India and from Alaska and the Arctic to Antarctica, U.S. Indo-Pacific Command (USINDOPACOM), together with the regions combatant commands, U.S. Pacific Fleet (PACFLT), U.S. Marine Forces Pacific (MARFORPAC), U.S. Army Pacific (USARPAC), U.S. Pacific Air Forces (PACAF) and United States Space Forces Indo-Pacific and Special Operations Command Pacific (SOCPAC).

 As the 21st Century dawned it was recognized as the Pacific Century and in its first generation has proven to be just that Hawaii’s long-standing role as the effective capital of the Pacific with a truly multicultural society leading the way forward for our country and world will only continue to increase.